tigerclaw-az/ejwaibel.github.io/resume.md

 </header>

 <section id="summary" markdown="1">
-As a passionate and self-motivated lead software developer, I have 5+ years experience in creating production-ready web applications, with a focus on the latest frontend technologies.
+As a passionate and self-motivated lead JavaScript engineer, I have 5+ years experience in creating production-ready web applications, with a focus on the latest frontend technologies.
 I increased EBIT by 30% while leading a team of 15+ software developers to a successful global production release for General Motors European brand sites.
 I helped reduce our team's development time by 20% with implementation of Git flow methodology and best practices.
 I have strong communication skills and can thrive under any high pressure environment.
 </section>

 <section id="contact" markdown="1">